Search

 Gut Check: How Tiny Organisms Could Improve Everything From Sleep to Chemotherapy

-A new discovery from the University of Virginia School of Medicineabout how the microbes in our guts regulate the body’s biological clock could help us battle sleep disorders, combat jet lag, fight off foodborne illness and even improve chemotherapy outcomes.
+A new discovery from the University of Virginia School of Medicine about how the microbes in our guts regulate the body’s biological clock could help us battle sleep disorders, combat jet lag, fight off foodborne illness and even improve chemotherapy outcomes.

 Sean Moore MD and Jason Papin PhD head shots

-Sean Moore, MD (lt); Jason Papin, PhD, (rt)
+Sean Moore, MD (left) and Jason Papin, PhD

 A research team led by UVA’s Sean Moore, MD, MS, and Jason Papin, PhD, used miniature “guts in a dish” and advanced computer modeling to reveal how microscopic organisms that naturally live in our guts direct the timing of daily activities of the cells lining our intestines.
 These activities, such as absorbing nutrients from food, are essential to good health; disruptions of the intestinal cells’ “circadian rhythms” have been linked to obesity, ulcers, diarrhea, inflammatory bowel disease and other health problems.